radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

 ipyrad uses a text file to hold all the parameters for a given assembly.
 Start by creating a new parameters file with the `-n` flag.
 This flag requires you to pass in a name for your assembly.
-In the example we use `peddrad` but the name can be anything at all.
+In the example we use `rad` but the name can be anything at all.
 Once you start analysing your own data you might call your parameters file something more informative, like the name of your organism and some details on the settings.